YouTube Shortsvideo clippingAI video editingcontent repurposing

 YouTube Clips (Built-In)

-Free, no tools needed.
-Limited to 5–60 second link-based clips.
-No editing, no download, no vertical format, no captions.
-Best for quick sharing.
+Free, no tools needed, and the only option on this list that requires no export step at all.
+Limited to 5–60 second link-based clips — no editing, no download, no vertical format, no captions.
+Best for quick sharing when you want traffic to flow back to the original video.

 Common Mistakes to Avoid

 Making clips over 60 seconds.
 YouTube will not classify them as Shorts.
-Always check the duration before uploading.
-The 45–55 second range performs best.
+A 61-second upload silently becomes a regular video and never enters the Shorts feed.
+Check duration before every upload.

 Uploading in landscape.
 A 16:9 clip will not appear in the Shorts feed.
-Shorts must be vertical (9:16) or square (1:1, though 9:16 is strongly recommended).
-Always switch aspect ratio before exporting.
+Shorts must be vertical 9:16 (or 1:1, though 9:16 is strongly recommended for full-screen display).

 Generic titles.
-"Clip 1," "Podcast highlight," or "Episode 23 excerpt" tell YouTube nothing about the content.
-Write a specific, keyword-rich title that describes the moment.
+Shorts are searchable on YouTube in a way TikTok posts are not.
+"Clip 1," "Podcast highlight," or "Episode 23 excerpt" tell YouTube's index nothing.
+Write a specific, keyword-rich title describing the actual moment.

 Related Resources